(844) 344 - 4465

 Easy to use

-Struggles in wet saltwater sand
+Struggles in wet salt conditions

-Less stable than AT Max
+Less stable overall

 Best for: